 Pigs in a Rice Noodle Blanket

-It’s hard to say really where this inspiration came from.
-I first wanted to make a pasta skin appetizer but I realized it was really similar to a few things I had made before so I no longer felt inspired to make it.
-I started thinking about a pigs in polenta blanket idea but I didn’t have time to pull it off and thought it might actually be a failure or a roundabout way of making a simple corn dog.
 Somehow these two ides came together into this really awesome noodle blanket idea.
 I actually had the exact noodles I needed at home to make it!
 I originally wanted to do these with the mini hot dogs but my store was out of stock and I think it was actually better in the end having a little more of a uniform cylinder to wrap the noodles around.
 Uniform cylinder sounds really appetizing huh?

 When they go into the pan, make sure they get coated in oil right away so they don’t stick to each other.
+After that you can just toss them around in the pan to crisp up.

-Then just move them around to get a little browning action on all sides.
+Make sure to get a little browning action on all sides.

 The sauce was fish sauce, soy sauce, chili oil, rice vinegar, and honey.
+Mix it together in a bowl and drizzle it over everything.

 I wasn’t sure how the noodles would work in the frying pan but they actually got crispy!